tpmmthomas/binance-copy-trade-bot/README.md

 # binance-copy-trade-bot

 > [!IMPORTANT]
 > The bot is now rebranded to TraderCloneX, and is available as a service so that you do not need to run the server on your own!!!
+You could make use our hosted telegram server and make trades directly without worrying about technical details.
 Please make a registration here: <https://forms.gle/98SpxWP7BgjCbxe47>.
 We will provide you with detailed instructions on how to onboard the service soon.

 ## Running the bot on your own